ooqeDev/idk/README.md

 <h1 align="center">BadPiCo</h1>

 <div align="center">
   <strong>A BadUSB for the Raspberry Pi Pico.
-Coded as a firmware using C for pure efficiency and a lot faster compared to traditional Pico Duckies.</strong>
+Coded as a firmware using C for pure efficiency and a lot faster compared to traditional Pico Duckies!</strong>
 </div>

 # Getting started

-1. Download the latest .UF2 release from the [release](https://github.com/ooqeDev/BadPiCo/releases) page.
+1. Download the latest **.UF2** release from the [release](https://github.com/ooqeDev/BadPiCo/releases) page.
-2. Plug in the Pico whilst holding the Boot button, it will show up as a removable media device named RPI-RP2.
+2. Plug in the Pico whilst holding the **Boot** button, it will show up as a removable media device named **RPI-RP2**.
-3. Copy over the .UF2 file you downloaded to the root of the Pico, it should restart and the firmware should be installed!
+3. Copy over the **.UF2** file you downloaded to the root of the Pico, it should restart and the **firmware** should be installed!

 # Editing the payload

 - Ground **PIN 15** on the Pico using a jumper wire or some kind of metal piece, this stops all code execution and puts you in **Safe Mode**.
 - While it is grounded, press the **RST** button on the board, the board will restart and the Pico will show up as a drive containing the PAYLOAD.TXT file.
-- Open up the file using your preferred text editor and type in your payload
+- Open up the file using your preferred text editor and type in your **Payload.**
   - Note: DuckyScript is **not** supported as of now.
-- The Blue LED on the board should flash **3 ** times once you hit save on your editor, make sure it flashes otherwise the payload might not have been saved properly.
+- The Blue LED on the board should flash **3** times once you hit save on your editor, make **sure** it flashes otherwise the payload might not have been saved properly.
 - Take out the wire from **PIN 15** and the payload will execute on boot everytime it is plugged into a device.

 ![Pico](IMG_0125.jpeg)